Client Stories: Successful Asylum & Petitions Granted

 Francesca Finds Asylum, Support and New Beginnings

-Francesca* is a young trans-woman from a Central American country who encountered violence in her country for many years due to her sexual identity.
+Francesca* is a young transgender woman from a Central American country who encountered violence in her country for many years due to her sexual identity.
 While looking for safety, she dealt with violent gangs, paying them an extortion fee that allowed her to have a place to live.
 However, she continued to encounter threats along the way, even suffering a physical aggression from an employer who tried to involve her in the world of drugs and extortion.

 After surviving a serious physical attack, Francesca fled to the U.S. looking for safety.
 Once in the U.S., she was detained in a facility for almost a year.